NIPN capacity development plan

 2. Make a planning with short-term and long-term objectives and corresponding activities

 Experience in NIPN countries has shown that there may be short-term capacity strengthening needs which can be addressed immediately.
-In Ethiopia, for example, the NIPN country team responded to immediate needs through organizing three short training courses, on the computer soft-ware STATA, analysis of household survey data and how to do a literature review (see the case study on Ethiopia in this section/n°15).
+In Ethiopia, for example, the NIPN country team responded to immediate needs by organising three short training courses to develop skills in the statistical software STATA, in analysis of household survey data and in doing a literature review (see the Ethiopia case study on page 9).

 It is vital that short-term capacity actions are linked to a longer-term strategy for a number of reasons.
 High staff turnover means that staff with skills and experience are continuously being replaced by staff who may not have the same skills and experience.
 Without on-going support and mentoring, the benefits of short-term efforts such as a one-off training can be lost.
 Longer-term strategies may include building NIPN related technical and functional skills into pre-service and in-service training of nutritionists and cadres working in nutrition-related sectors, such as food security, WASH, health, social security.*****